EvaJF/continual_tuto/README.md

 Repository for PFIA 2025 - Tutorial on Continual Learning for Image Classification
 ---

 The aim of this tutorial is to introduce the stakes, challenges and main algorithmic approaches of continual learning through an overview and practical exercises.
-It will focus on recent algorithms for learning an image classification model incrementally.
+It focuses on the main components of the recent algorithms proposed for learning an image classification model incrementally.

 __Contents__